Shock exit: NZME chairman Peter Cullinane resigns ahead of AGM

 In material to be delivered at today's annual meeting, NZME said it had experienced a surge in online subscriptions in the past four months, partly offsetting an otherwise difficult trading period as the advertising market was hammered by Covid-19 restrictions.

-NZME, owner of the NZ Herald, several radio stations including Newstalk ZB and online resource tools OneRoof, said it's premium online subscription platform had experienced strong growth.
+NZME, owner of the NZ Herald, several radio stations including Newstalk ZB and online resource tools OneRoof, said its premium online subscription platform had experienced strong growth.

 New Zealand Herald Premium now has 70,000 subscribers.
 This includes over 36,000 paid digital subscribers, up 70 per cent in just four months, and 34,000 eligible print subscribers who have activated their digital subscription as part of their print bundle package.